 - May require constant cleaning to allow water to pass through dirt build-up

 This gutter guard cover by FLEXXPOINT is made out of premium domestic aluminum and has a length of 120 ft.
 Its flat and slender design ensures that it cannot be seen from the ground level.
 Taking longevity into consideration, the company has included stainless steel fasteners to hold the gutter guard in place.
 The 3-point design system on this gutter guard allows leaves and debri to remain on the surface.
 The unique design allows air to pass through and elevate wet leaves.
 This allows water to pass into the gutter despite the debri collected on the surface.
 The gutter guard comes with a 30-year warranty.
+Watch this video to get a detailed review of the product.

 - Easy installation